 If you're just getting into photography, a great camera is the Coolpix P4.
 It's 8 million megapixels, which is pa-lenty! for 99% of the population.
 Plus, it's compact and easy to use.
 It's got a 2.5 inch LCD and a vibration reduction feature that minimizes the effects of camera shake.

-just want to capture the family vacation on digital, then go with something like the Coolpix L2.
+If you just want to capture the family vacation on digital, then go with something like the Coolpix L2.

 For the full range of Nikon cameras and other goodies, log on to: www.nikonusa.com.